-- Use the correct battery size for your particular hearing aid.
-If you use zin-air batteries, let them sit outside of your hearing aid for a full minute after you remove the battery tab, and before you insert them.
+- Use the correct battery size for your hearing aids.
+If you use zinc-air batteries, let them sit outside of your hearing aid for a full minute after you remove the battery tab and before you insert them.
 This will insure that the batteries charge fully and give you the longest possible battery life.

 - Schedule routine cleanings.
 Even with proper at home care, it is recommended to bring your hearing aids in to be checked regularly by your hearing care professional.
 A Beltone hearing aid purchase includes our BelCare service.
 With this free program, you will receive regular cleanings of your hearing aids along with a two year protection for a change in hearing loss.